lvgl/lvgl/docs/widgets/obj.md

 The functions and functionalities of the Base object can be used with other widgets too.
 For example `lv_obj_set_width(slider, 100)`

-The Base object can be directly used as a simple widget: it nothing else than a rectangle.
+The Base object can be directly used as a simple widget: it's nothing else than a rectangle.
 In HTML terms, think of it as a `<div>`.

 ### Coordinates